 st2 key list -j > kv_file.json

-- Reconfigure all external services to point to the new BWC instance.
+- Reconfigure all external services to point to the new EWC instance.

 - Load your keys to the datastore:

 st2 key load kv_file.json.
-You might have to readjust the JSON files to include
+You might have to adjust the JSON files to include

-secretif you are upgrading from version < 1.5 to 1.5 onwards.
+secretif you are upgrading from a version < 1.5.
 See migration script in

 - Back up audit log from